ckadarla/Interview/gcp_terraform_k8s_istio_interview.md

 **Q45:** How would you use Python to interact with GCP APIs?
 A: Using the google-cloud Python libraries (like google.cloud.compute_v1 or googleapiclient.discovery), I automate tasks like spinning up Compute Engine VMs, updating firewall rules, or polling job statuses in BigQuery or Dataflow.

-Would you like me to assemble all these questions into a formatted PDF or Notion-friendly template for quick review?
-Or should I create a mock interview script next so you can practice live responses?

-Great!
-Let’s keep going with even more advanced, scenario-based questions and answers — touching on edge cases, real-life architecture decisions, security, and troubleshooting in each area from the JD:

 🔹 Google Cloud Platform (Governance & Compliance)